coredns/coredns.io/content/manual/plugins-dev.md

 In a perfect world, the following would be true for plugins: "Either you are responsible for a zone or not".
 If the answer is "not", the plugin should call the next plugin in the chain.
-If "yes" it should handle *all* names that fall in this zone and the names below - i.e. it should handle the entire domain and all sub domains.
+If "yes" it should handle *all* names that fall in this zone and the names below - i.e. it should handle the entire domain and all sub domains, [also see here](/manual/toc#query-is-processed-with-fallthrough) on how a query is process with `fallthrough` enabled.

-TODO(miek): ref to "Query Is Proccessed with Fallthrough"

 ~~~ txt
 . {